surapureddy06/Cardiovascular-data-analysis/README.md

 /model_and_stats.ipynb : Python scripts for data preprocessing, modeling, and visualization.
 README.md: Project documentation.

-Data - the data of the total death can be requested from the indiana state department.
+Data - the data of the total death can be requested from the Indiana state department.